Skip to content

 Are there Tax Implications for the Gifter of a Down Payment

-The IRS does impose a gift tax on certain gifts, and the tax is paid by the person who donates the money rather than the one who receives it.
-As of 2023, you can gift up to $17,000 to one person without incurring this tax.
-However, if you’re married and filed a joint tax return, you and your spouse can gift up to $34,000 to a child or another family member.
-There are no restrictions on how many people you can give these gifts to each year.
+The IRS imposes a gift tax on certain gifts, and the donor rather than the recipient typically pays this tax.
+As of 2024, you can gift up to $18,000 to one person without incurring this tax.
+For married couples who file a joint tax return, you and your spouse can gift up to $36,000 to a child or another family member.
+You can give these amounts to as many people as you wish each year.

-In some cases, both parties may agree to have the person receiving the gift pay for the tax.
-Therefore, if you think this may be for you, it would be wise to speak with your accountant about the tax liability.
+In some cases, both parties may agree to have the recipient pay the tax instead.
+If you think this arrangement might work for you, it would be wise to consult with your accountant about the tax liability

 Gift letter rules for different loan types